spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 !!! tip
     [Juliaup](https://github.com/JuliaLang/juliaup) is a cross platform julia installer and is the recommended way to install and manage your Julia installation.

     Note that by default, Juliaup installs the latest julia version.
-To change to the recommended Julia 1.11 version, use the following commands in the terminal:
+To change to a specific Julia version, for example Julia 1.11, use the following commands in the terminal:
     ```
     juliaup add 1.11
     juliaup default 1.11